The effects of emotional abuse often leave women feeling as though they’re stumbling around in the darkness.

 Alright, I’m going to continue talking about my New Testament studies for the next couple of weeks.
 I really appreciate those of you who are not religious being patient and listening to these insights that I have gained.
 Those of you who are religious or do study the scriptures, I’d love to hear your thoughts about how scriptures have helped your recovery.
 For those of you who aren’t, any quotes that you have or insights or maybe books that you study that have really helped you heal and find truth for you would be awesome.

 Please leave a comment below.
 I want to hear what you have to say.
 I want to hear your thoughts.
 In Betrayal Trauma Recovery Group, which is our Daily Online Support group, many of the women are religious so they talk about their own experience, but many of them are not.
 So, everyone is welcome.
 It is interfaith but also inter-paradigm.

 BTR Is Interfaith And Interparadigm

 When I say interfaith, I mean you don’t even have to have a faith to come.
 The cool thing is that everyone has a shared experience, and that is the important thing.
 We are all trying to get through this together, and the stronger we can be together, if we can be unified in our desire for truth and justice, than we can change the world together.

 I will continue this discussion next week.
-Again, I really want to hear your comments so please go comment on our website.
+Again, I really want to hear your comments so please comment below.

 Also, if this podcast is helpful to you, please rate it on iTunes.
 Every single one of your ratings helps isolated women find us.